 Your torrent VPN service provider must offer a zero activity log policy.
 Why?
-Because, otherwise you're at risk that your provider transmits your personal information to the copyright trolls that sent a copyrights infringement notice.
+Because otherwise, you’re at risk that your provider transmits your personal information to the copyright trolls that sent a copyrights infringement notice.
 Technically, you might be protected, but in the end, the copyright holders would get your skin…

 Recommended VPN for torrenting

 You can find below a list of the best torrent VPN.
 First, they support torrenting and P2P file-sharing.
-Second, they offer strong encryption protocols combined with a high speed and a no log policy VPN.
+Second, they offer strong encryption protocols combined with a high speed and a no logging policy VPN.
 Finally, they give you the best value for your money.

 A VPN against torrent related attacks

 A torrent VPN does not just hide your identity.
 But it also protects you from hackers.
 Indeed, hackers are more active on P2P sharing sites, unfortunately.
 Because your computer is a node of the P2P network and it makes it easier to break into your system and access your private data and files.

 VPNs for torrenting will encrypt your data and won’t let hackers steal your information.
 The VPN server acts as a bridge between your computer and the internet.
 Loaded with a powerful antivirus and protection against spyware, malware and ransomware, it will protect your device against malicious attacks.

 Getting caught torrenting copyrighted content

 How do copyright trolls find you?